Best LatAm Staffing Firms in 2026: A Buyer’s Comparison Guide

 What are the best alternatives to Andela for LatAm hiring?

 Andela requires 12-month contracts with $50,000 conversion fees if companies hire developers directly before the term ends.
 Pricing ranges from $70-200+/hr with no public rate card.
-Howdy offers no upfront costs and no contract terms, with all-in pricing ($6,000-$11,000/month) that includes everything.
+Howdy offers no upfront costs and no contract terms, with transparent pricing (take-home salary + a flat 15% fee) that includes everything.
 BairesDev suits enterprise projects with $50,000+ budgets.
 HireWithNear provides white-glove recruiting service with 180-day replacement guarantees.
 Choose based on needs: Andela for global scale, Howdy for retention and infrastructure, BairesDev for managed project delivery, HireWithNear for recruiting support.

-Ready to build your LatAm team?
+Ready to build a long-term LatAm team without hidden markups or churn?
 Howdy combines transparent pricing, 98% retention, and complete infrastructure support.
 Book a demo to start hiring with Howdy today.